-To date, limited use has been made of the option following cautious and prudent consideration of long term impacts.
+To date, limited use has been made of the option following cautious and prudent consideration of long-term impacts.
 This approach will continue to be used with schemes that have a clear financial benefit such as 'invest to save', 'spend to earn', and those that generate returns over and above the costs of debt.
 The focus will be to fund schemes that are the Council's priorities, attract third party funding and generate revenue benefits in future financial years in the form of revenue savings, income generation or increasing Council Tax yield.
-In addition, prudential borrowing will be used to fund the Council element of Sustainable Communities for Learning - 'Band B', Croes Atti Residential Care Home and the HRA SHARP schemes.
+In addition, prudential borrowing will be used to fund the Council element of Sustainable Communities for Learning programme and the HRA SHARP schemes.